EmericFrancis/Desgin-Community/README.md

-# HMLR Design community
+#HMLR Design community

-## About the community site
+## About the site

 This site is a space where HMLR designers can learn, share and collaborate with each other.

-## Security

-If you publish your prototypes online, they **must** be protected by a [username and password](https://govuk-prototype-kit.herokuapp.com/docs/publishing-on-heroku).
-This is to prevent members of the public finding prototypes and thinking they are real services.

-You must protect user privacy at all times, even when using prototypes.
-Prototypes made with the kit look like GOV.UK, but do not have the same security provisions.
-Always make sure you are handling user data appropriately.
+This is a work in progress.
+Content will be updated regularly.

+Please contact joe.honywill@landregistry.gov.uk if you have any suggestions or want to add anything to the site.

 ## Installation instructions

 - [Installation guide for new users (non technical)](https://govuk-prototype-kit.herokuapp.com/docs/install/introduction)
 - [Installation guide for developers (technical)](https://govuk-prototype-kit.herokuapp.com/docs/install/developer-install-instructions)

-## Community